UTILITY WAREHOUSE

 03 Design & Test

-With a clear strategy & plan in place, I moved into the design phase.
+With a clear strategy in place, I moved into the design phase.

-From the concepts that worked, we prioritised based on value versus effort:
+From the concepts that worked, we prioritised based on value (determined from the research phase) vs design / engineering effort, and decided on the following:

 03 Design & Test